SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 3. Next, select the `Dataset type`.
 In this case, `Checklist`
 4. Then, select the relevant `Nomenclature code`
 5. Once you prepare your dataset, click to upload it by picking or drag and drop the file.
-    - Depending on the file type (xlsx, csv, txt) you will need to verify the **separator** (delimiter) for the fields and strings.
+    - Depending on the file type (xlsx, csv, txt, tsv) you will need to verify the **separator** (delimiter) for the fields and strings.
 With xlsx files, the importer figures this out.
 With csv (comma) and txt (tab) you will get a pop-up asking you to confirm or pick the correct options.
     - In either of these delimiter pop-ups, after you pick or verify, click `upload`.

     #left[Checklist CSV file delimiter verification](https://sfg.taxonworks.org/s/6dyixc [popup to verify the delimiters used in the csv file to be uploaded])